-We cannot predict the impact of recent actions and comments by the Securities and Exchange Commission regarding valuation methodologies related to business combinations.
+We cannot predict the impact of recent actions and comments by the Securities and Exchange Commission regarding valuation methodologies related to business combinations and as such, we may need to restate our financial statements which may alter our operating results.

 The Securities and Exchange Commission has been reviewing registrants' valuation methodologies of in-process research and development related to business combinations.
 The valuations we placed on Bradford Particle Design and Shearwater included certain assumptions about the technology, development and future operations of these businesses.
-These assumptions also determined in large part how these acquisitions were reflected in our financial statements.
+These assumptions also determined in large part how we reflected these acquisitions in our financial statements.
 While we believe that we are in compliance with all of the existing rules and related guidance applicable to our business operations, if the SEC does not agree with our valuation methodologies, or if the assumptions taken at the time of the valuation are not achieved, we may be required to restate our financial statements.
 In addition, the SEC may change these rules or issue new guidance applicable to our business in the future.
 There can be no assurance that the SEC will not seek to reduce the amount of in-process research and development previously expensed by us or require us to make an adjustment related to our valuation assumptions.
 This would result in the restatement of our previously filed financial statements and could have a material adverse effect on our operating results and financial condition for periods subsequent to the acquisitions.